codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

 SCREENSHOT: Manage Jenkins->Configure Jenkins

-If this is the case, you should set up an environment just for your Android build tasks.
+If this is the case, you should set up a node environment just for your Android build tasks.

 You'll be creating a new user account on the Jenkins server, linking this account to a new virtual node configuration that runs on that user account, and then configuring your Jenkins job to run on the new node.

 SCREENSHOT: how to do all of that

+## Configure Your Build Machine
-Whether you are using the default account or working with a build node, your environment is ready to be customized for Android and Gradle.
-You'll be re-creating your local development environment to run Gradle on the remote server.
+Whether you are using the default environment or working with a build node, your machine is ready to be customized for Android and Gradle.
+You'll be re-creating many features of your local development environment.

 You'll need `wget`.
 Check that you've got it:
 `which wget`